CharleRoger/Garden/Canon/Regions/Fountainhead/Qnōp'/Hnäzb/Hnäzb people.md

 ### The Age of Fracturing: 700-900
 The age of cultural and political decline which is called the Age of Fracturing began in the early [[8th century]] and lasted until the middle of the [[9th century]].
 Only the late [[9th century]] saw a renewed rise in Hnäzb power, but this time mostly connected to an emerging west-[[Fountainhead]] trade network.

 The great clans of the Hnäzb split into smaller and smaller clans.
 Politically there were no new large federations being formed.
 The old Hnäzb elite went into decline and mostly impoverished, while culture became increasingly more local.
 On the linguistic side, this loss of political unity also coincided with an increase in linguistic diversification among the [[Hnäzb languages]], although there is no direct cause and effect between these two developments.
-The Hnäzb tribes which were closest to the [[Nambō culture|Nambic cultures]] even began to enter a relation of vassalage with some of them.
+The Hnäzb tribes which were closest to the [[Nambic peoples|Nambic cultures]] even began to enter a relation of vassalage with some of them.

 ## Society
 ### General Lifestyle and Economy